EightBitGuru/FAST-40/README.md

 * **Emulator**
 The code builds a binary cartridge image which can be used with ***xvic***, the VIC-20 emulator shipped with [VICE](https://vice-emu.sourceforge.io/).

-### Build / Run
+### Build with KickAssembler

-The sourcecode produces a standard BLK5 ($A000-$BFFF) 8K cartridge ROM binary.

-Execute KickAssembler in your working copy directory to build the binary:
+To generate the autostart cartridge ROM artifact (fast40.bin):

     java -jar [Your_KickAssembler_Path]\KickAss.jar main.asm -o fast40.bin -binfile

-To use the binary with ***xvic***:
+To generate the LOADable program artifact (fast40.prg):

+    java -jar [Your_KickAssembler_Path]\KickAss.jar main.asm -o fast40.prg

+### Run with VICE

+To start ***xvic*** with the cartridge ROM from the commandline:

-    [Your_VICE_Path]\bin\xvic.exe -memory 0,1 -cartA fast40.bin
+    [Your_VICE_Path]\bin\xvic.exe -memory all -cartA fast40.bin

-* The cartridge auto-starts via the standard Commodore **A0CBM** signature-detection mechanism.

-* Both PAL and NTSC video standards are supported.

-* The JiffyDOS v6.01 ROM is supported, if present.

-* FAST-40 expects to run on a real or emulated VIC-20 fitted with an NMOS 6502, and makes use of several undocumented opcodes.
-It will not operate correctly on later variants such as the CMOS 65C02 which disable or replace these opcodes.
+To use the LOADable program within ***xvic***, enable all RAM blocks, attach the **fast40.d64** disk image, and type:

+    LOAD"FAST40",8,1
+    SYS64802

+Consult the VICE documentation for full details regarding commandline options associated with attachment and autostarting of disk images and programs.

+## Usage

+FAST-40 supports all VIC-20 character glyphs and control characters, including those for cursor positioning, colour selection, reverse-mode, etc. The VIC-20 keyboard does not emit characters for the SHIFT/C= key combination which performs the toggle between upper-case and lower-case character sets, but these non-printing characters do exist - generated with CHR$(14) and CHR$(142) - and are supported.

+Performance tests yield a character output rate superior to the native 22x23 mode - ranging between 7% to 40% faster, depending on the workload complexity.

 ### Memory Requirements

-FAST-40 uses all of the 4K unexpanded RAM area ($1000-$1FFF) for video display reconfiguration and requires a minimum of 8K expansion RAM in BLK1 ($2000-$3FFF).
-Just under 1K is reserved at the top of the highest available 8K block, leaving the rest free for BASIC.
+The FAST-40 program occupies the BLK5 ($A000-$BFFF) ROM/RAM area and uses areas of pages zero and two as working storage.
+Additionally all of the 4K unexpanded RAM area is needed for video display reconfiguration, and the text buffer is placed in the 3K expansion RAM area in BLK0.
+Slightly less than 2K of this block is left free for BASIC ($0400-0BC6).

-If the 3K expansion RAM area in BLK0 ($0400-$0FFF) is *also* populated then FAST-40 will preferentially use that instead, leaving the lower 2K of it ($0400-$0BFF) available for machine-code programs and all of BLK1 (and BLK2/BLK3 if populated) available to BASIC.
+If 8K (or 16K or 24K) expansion RAM is also present in BLK1/2/3 then FAST-40 will make these blocks entirely available for BASIC and the 'lost' memory in BLK0 remains available for machine-code programs.

 ### New RESET Command